-Based on the portfolio holdings per December 31, 2024, the average ratio of female versus male identifying board members for all portfolio companies was 0.44.
-This means that for every 1 female identifying board member, there were close to 2.3 male identifying board members.
-The lower ratio compared to last year is mostly due to the addition of younger companies that may not have access to the pool of diverse board members that more established companies have.
+Based on the portfolio holdings per December 31, 2023, the average ratio of female versus male identifying board members for all portfolio companies was 0.48.
+This means that for every 1 female identifying board member, there were a little over 2 male identifying board members.
+This indicator was first added in 2023 and therefore the first comparison can be made in the 2024 reporting.

-Percentage of investee companies that have a whistle blower policy in place

-The development process of medical treatments holds multiple risks such as product and research quality, safe and responsible clinical trials and strong relations with patients, employees, and other stakeholders.
+Percentage of investee companies that have a whistle blower policy in place The development process of medical treatments holds multiple risks such as product and research quality, safe and responsible clinical trials and strong relations with patients, employees, and other stakeholders.
 These form the foundation for all companies in the healthcare sector.
 Strong whistle blower policies and protection support a work culture of trust and high quality which leads to better and safer medical treatments as well as increased public trust in the sector.